microsoft/pxt-arcade/docs/test/skillmap/star/star1.md

 **Check your scene**<br/>

-Look at the game window to see how your scene looks so far.
+- :binoculars: Look at the game window to see how your scene looks so far.

 You should see your character posing in the spotlight on stage.